microsoft/data-formulator/README.md

 Once you’ve completed the setup using either option, follow these steps to start using Data Formulator:

 ### The basics of data visualization
-* Provide OpenAI keys and select a model (GPT-4o suggested) and choose a dataset
+* Provide OpenAI keys and select a model (GPT-4o suggested) and choose a dataset.
-* Choose a visualization type
-* Drag and drop data fields to the encoding shelf to create visualization
+* Choose a chart type, and then drag-and-drop data fields to chart properties (x, y, color, ...) to specify visual encodings.

 https://github.com/user-attachments/assets/0fbea012-1d2d-46c3-a923-b1fc5eb5e5b8

 ### Create visualization beyond the initial dataset (powered by 🤖)
-* Add new field names in the encoding shelf, describe the chart intent
+* You can type names of **fields that do not exist in current data** in the encoding shelf:
+    - this tells Data Formulator that you want to create visualizions that require computation or transformation from existing data,
+    - you can optionally provide a natural language prompt to explain your intent to clarify your intent (not necessary when field names are self-explanatory).
-* Click the **Formulate** button
+* Click the **Formulate** button.
-* Inspect the code behind the concept
+    - Data Formulator will transform data and instantiate the visualization based on the encoding and prompt.
-* Follow up the chart to create new ones
+* Inspect the data, chart and code.
+* To create a new chart based on existing ones, follow up in natural language:
+    - provide a follow up prompt (e.g., *``show only top 5!''*),
+    - you may also update visual encodings for the new chart.

 https://github.com/user-attachments/assets/160c69d2-f42d-435c-9ff3-b1229b5bddba